Ferredoxin

 Another redox protein, isolated from spinach chloroplasts, was termed "chloroplast ferredoxin".
 The chloroplast ferredoxin is involved in both cyclic and non-cyclic photophosphorylation reactions of photosynthesis.
 In non-cyclic photophosphorylation, ferredoxin is the last electron acceptor thus reducing the enzyme NADP+ reductase.
 It accepts electrons produced from sunlight-excited chlorophyll and transfers them to the enzyme ferredoxin: NADP+ oxidoreductase EC 1.18.1.2.

-Ferredoxins are small proteins containing iron and sulfur atoms organized as iron–sulfur clusters.
-These biological "capacitors" can accept or discharge electrons, with the effect of a change in the oxidation state of the iron atoms between +2 and +3.
-In this way, ferredoxin acts as an electron transfer agent in biological redox reactions.